bjoern-janson/computational-phase-boundary/theory.md

 measures the reduction in conditional description length produced by the new mechanism.

-A genuine breakthrough compresses the complexity previously carried by the human operator or external process.
+A genuine breakthrough compresses complexity previously carried by the human operator or external process.

 ---